-A freestanding wine fridge is designed to stand independently and should not be built into any form of cabinet or cupboard.
+A freestanding wine fridge is designed to stand up independently and should not be built into any form of cabinet or cupboard.
 You can find more information about freestanding wine coolers in our guide below.
-Our freestanding wine cooler brands are Climadiff, Swisscave, La Sommeliere, Avintage, Dometic and Dunavox.
-If you're looking for a wine fridge to build into cabinetry take a look at our built in wine coolers.
+Our freestanding wine cooler brands are Climadiff, Swisscave, La Sommeliere, Avintage, Dometic, Liebherr, and Dunavox.
+If you're looking for a wine fridge to build into cabinetry, take a look at our built in wine coolers.

 Alternatively, read our buyer's guide to learn more about which wine cooler is most suited to your requirements.